-Over the past year or so, the federal government has replaced old Medicare cards and Medicare identification numbers with ones that do not reflect seniors’ Social Security numbers, as we detailed last year in “What You Must Know About the New Medicare Card You Will Get Soon.”
+Not so long ago, the federal government replaced old Medicare cards and Medicare identification numbers.
+The new ones do not reflect seniors’ Social Security numbers, as we reported in “What You Must Know About the New Medicare Card You Will Get Soon.”

-Variations of this scam include a purported “Medicare representative” calling to ask you to verify your Medicare number — new or old — to send you a new card for a fee.
+In this scam, a purported “Medicare representative” calls to get you to “verify” your Medicare number — new or old — and to send you a new card, for a fee.

-Note that both old and new Medicare numbers can be used for identity theft, as we reported in “How to Avoid Scams That Target Your New Medicare Card.”
+Unfortunately, both old and new Medicare numbers can be used for identity theft.

-This scam is another one the FTC has been warning about: imitation vacation rental listings.
+This scam is another one the FTC has been warning about in recent years: imitation vacation rental listings.

 Scammers might steal actual listings and simply change the contact information, assuming the identity of the real lister.
-Or they might invent property listings of their own, then advertise unbelievable rates and try to convince people they’ve found a hidden deal.
+Or they might invent property listings of their own, then advertise unbelievably low rates and try to convince travelers they’ve found a hidden deal.

 Be suspicious of listings well below the going rate, and always look up the address on a map — preferably a map with a street view of the property that you can compare with any listing photos.

 Don’t let anyone rush you into paying, or convince you to use a payment method with inadequate protections, such as a gift card or wire transfer.
-And stick to well-known, reputable rental sites like Homestay or VRBO.
+And stick to well-known, reputable vacation rental websites like Homestay and VRBO.

-While anybody can fall victim to this type of scam, the FTC has reported on recent organized tech support scams targeting seniors.
+While anybody can fall victim to this type of scam, the FTC has warned of organized tech support scams targeting seniors in recent years.